Book an Appointment at Mind Matters Psychotherapy & Creative Education Oshawa

 Rachel Daley CRPO #15971 Counselling/ Art Therapist

-After completing her coursework at TATI, she was hired to join the Birth-to-Six Specialized Therapy Unit at The Hincks-Dellcrest Centre, which is now The Garry Hurvitz Centre for Community Mental Health at SickKids Hospital in Toronto.
-Rachel worked with individual children, families and with parent-child dyads.
+After completing her diploma at The Toronto Art Therapy Institute (TATI) in 2005, Rachel joined the Birth-to-Six Specialized Therapy Unit working with families and individuals at The Hincks-Dellcrest Centre, now The Garry Hurvitz Centre for Community Mental Health at SickKids Hospital.

 Leigh offers a warm, collaborative space where you can slow down, feel safe, and be heard.
 She trusts that each person has an inner compass—even when it feels hidden.
 Grounded in a client-centred, strengths-based approach, Leigh works with clients to clarify what matters and support meaningful change.
 She draws on an integrative framework that includes solution-focused strategies and other evidence-informed tools to help clients cope, connect, and move forward.